Ahmed-Abohegazy/Deploying-Machine-Learning-Model-using-FastAPI/README.md

-## note :
-this code is part of MLOps specialization practice exercises
 ## Introduction
 the process of deploying an already trained Deep Learning model.
 To do so, we will take advantage of the user-friendly library fastAPI that provides a nice REST API framework.